 * According to Primo Levi (1853–1917), ‘forte e gentile’ – strong and kind, best described the beauty of Abruzzo and the character of its people.
 It has since become the motto of the region and its inhabitants.

 This is the most recent footage of Fossa since the Abruzzo earthquake of 2009.
 It is called, ‘Town Disappeared Overnight’ by Broken Window Theory and shows the ghost town that it tragically is today.
 I admit, I did find it hard to watch at times – the place where generations of my family lived for centuries and many parts of the village where I’ve walked and lived, and of course written about in both my books.
 It gave me goosebumps to see and I felt bewildered, sad, captivated and protective all at once.
 For this is not just a curiosity, it is where people’s lives were lost and for others where life as they knew it ended.

 I look at the streets overgrown and neglected and at the same time I see in my mind back when they were well-kept and clean and full of people, cats, dogs, cars and vespas.
 Incredibly, at 18 minutes into this 20 minute footage, my family’s house with its little balcony fills the screen.
 It is deceptive because from that side wall the destruction inside the house is concealed.
-If you have any link to Fossa, I feel I should warn you that this footage may be hard to watch at times, especially as those filming go right into the most intimate parts of homes, which may just happen to be one of yours or someone you know.
+If you have any link to Abruzzo, I warn that this footage may be hard to watch as those filming go right into the most intimate parts of homes, which may just happen to be yours or of someone you know.
 That said, the young men filming have done so with respect, have only entered houses where the doors were already open and have concealed the name and whereabouts of the village.
 (Considering my own family’s house is one of those looted since the earthquake, I appreciate this.)
 By the end, they also appear to be overwhelmed by all they’ve seen.